behu-kea/ITA23-2-sem/CS101/01-kotlin-intro.md

 ### Opgave 7 - level 2

-Write a Kotlin function (and a lambda version) that accepts two integers from the user and then prints
+Write a Kotlin function that accepts two integers from the user and then prints

 - the sum
 - the difference